Long read

 Deciding on color and style

-Colors do much more than fill space.
-They communicate mood, atmosphere, and emotion.
-The right color palette can elevate a piece from mere depiction to evoking a visceral experience.
+Colors communicate mood, atmosphere, and emotion.
+The right color palette can turn a piece from a flat depiction into a visceral experience.

 Reds are intense and can convey passion, energy, or danger.
 Blues evoke calmness, stability, or sorrow.
 Yellows are bright and can express cheerfulness, energy, or caution.
 Greens are associated with nature, healing, and tranquility.
 Purples suggest luxury, creativity, or mystery.
 Oranges are vibrant and can reflect enthusiasm, creativity, or warmth.